 Previously I have discussed the issues with modeling claims costs.
 Typically medical claims exhibit non-negative highly skewed values with high zero mass and heterskedasticity.
 The most commonly suggested approach to addressing these distributional concerns in the literature call for the use of non-linear GLM models.
 However, as previously discussed (see here and here) there are challenges with using difference-in-difference models in the context of GLM models.
 So once again, the gap between theory and application presents challenges, tradeoffs, and compromises that need to be made by the applied econometrician.

 In the past I have written about the accepted (although controversial in some circles) practice of leveraging linear probability models to estimate marginal effects in applied work when outcomes are dichotomous.
-But what about doing this in the context of claims analysis.
+But what about doing this in the context of claims analysis?
 In my original post regarding the challenges of using difference-in-differences with claims I speculated:

 "So as Angrist and Pischke might ask, what is an applied guy to do?
 One approach even in the context of skewed distributions with high mass points (as is common in the healthcare econometrics space) is to specify a linear model.
 For count outcomes (utilization like ER visits or hospital admissions are often dichotomized and modeled by logit or probit models) you can just use a linear probability model.
 For skewed distributions with heavy mass points, dichotomization with a LPM may also be an attractive alternative."

-But at the time I really had not seen examples in the healthcare econometrics literature where this was actually recommended.
-Recently I have found that this advice is pretty consistent with the social norms and practices in the field.
+I have found that this advice is pretty consistent with the social norms and practices in the field.

 In their analysis of the ACA Cantor, et al (2012) leverage linear probability models for difference-in-differences for healthcare utilization stating: